MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/New-PSSessionOption.md

 ### -OperationTimeout

-Determines the maximum time that any operation in the session can run.
-When the interval expires, the operation fails.
-Enter a value in milliseconds.
+Determines the maximum time **WinRM** will wait for positive connection tests from a live connection before initiating a connection time-out.
+For more information on WinRM, see the [Windows Remote Management Documentation](/windows/win32/winrm/portal)

+**OperationTimeout** does _not_ impose a time limit on commands or processes running in a remote session and does _not_ affect other remoting protocols like SSH.

 The default value is 180000 (3 minutes).
-A value of 0 (zero) means no time-out; the operation continues indefinitely.
+A value of 0 (zero) means no time-out.

 ```yaml
 Type: System.Int32